Controlling Chaotic Maps using Next-Generation Reservoir Computing: Introduction

 A promising ML algorithm for controlling dynamical systems that may offer a solution to these bottlenecks is reservoir computing.\cite{Jaeger_Haas2004,Maass2002} It is a best-in-class method for identifying data-driven models of dynamical systems and has already been applied successfully to a few problems.\cite{Waegeman2012,Waegeman2013,Canaday2021,Haluszczynski2021} Combining reservoir computing with time delays can reduce the model size, \cite{KurthsDelayRC2023} but there is a need to further reduce the algorithm complexity.
 Next-generation reservoir computing\cite{NGRC} is mathematically equivalent to traditional reservoir computing but requires less training data, is less computationally expensive, and has fewer hyperparameters to optimize.
-The next-generation reservoir computing paradigm presents state-of-the-art prediction for low- \cite{NGRC} and high-dimensional\cite{NGRC-L96} chaotic dynamical systems, but its use has not yet been explored in dynamical systems control.
+The next-generation reservoir computing paradigm presents state-of-the-art prediction for low- \cite{NGRC} and high-dimensional\cite{NGRC-L96} chaotic dynamical systems.
+A controller based on next-generation reservoir computing has been used to restore the original behavior of a dynamical system affected by external factors or order parameter changes, and was found to require substantially less training data than its classical counterpart.\cite{haluszczynski_2023} Our controller design is novel in that it is not restricted to chaotic, intermittent, or periodic target trajectories present in the original dynamics of the system.
+Instead, we control the system to trajectories not belonging to the underlying attractor, such as transitioning between two unstable fixed points, and arbitrary points that lie outside the bounding region of the attractor.

 The primary goal of this paper is to demonstrate how reservoir computers, including the next-generation reservoir computer (NG-RC), can be placed in the framework of control algorithms developed by Sarangapani.\cite{Sarangapani2006} This general class of control algorithms can be applied to discrete dynamical systems using what is called a self-tuning regulator and can also be applied to continuous-time systems that are sampled discretely.
-Sarangapani considers control of discrete maps using a trained artificial neural network that is a linear sum of nonlinear functionals of the input data and additive control perturbations, known as the discrete Brunovsky canonical form of the estimated system.
+Previous work involving neural networks has demonstrated that control is possible for continuous-time systems when some parameters\cite{Poznyak_1999} or system variables are not measured,\cite{Kim_1999} but the sampling time must be very short and the weights must be updated every step, which is computationally expensive.
+In contrast, Sarangapani considers control of discrete maps using a trained artificial neural network that is a linear sum of nonlinear functionals of the input data and additive control perturbations, known as the discrete Brunovsky canonical form of the estimated system.
 Note that the underlying map does not need to be of this form, only the learned model.